infrahq/infra/README.md

 Use cases:
 * Fine-grained permissions
-* Mapping existing users & groups (in GSuite, Okta, etc) into Kubernetes groups
+* Mapping existing users & groups (in Okta, Azure AD, Google, etc) into Kubernetes groups
 * On-boarding and off-boarding users
 * Cloud vendor-agnostic
 * Audit logs (who did what, when)